-- ITU-T will first focus on the Assisted Partial Timing Support (APTS) profile where GNSS is colocated with the end application - The local GNSS (e.g. GPS) can be used to measure the asymmetry of the network - PTP is used as a backup for GNSS failures - For the Partial Timing support without the GNSS co-located with the end application, how many nodes in the network? - Discussions are on-going at ITU regarding the network topology/architecture
+- For the Assisted Partial Support Telecom Time Slave Clock (T-TSC-A) profile where GNSS is co-located with the end application - The local GNSS (e.g. GPS) can be used to measure the asymmetry of the network - PTP is used as a backup for GNSS failures - For the Partial Support Telecom Time Slave Clock (T-TSC-P) without the GNSS co-located with the end application, how many nodes in the network? - Discussions are on-going at ITU regarding the network topology/architecture, clock requirements, PDV packet selection criteria and network limit - G.8275.2 profile was consented in February 2016